OskarJ1993/Black-jack-game/README.md

 The winner of the game is based on who is closest to 21 BUT now over 21.
 See the rules of the game at top of this page.

-Now the the total of the users cards value is showing and who wins.
+Now the the total of the users cards value is showing up and declers a winner.

 If both the players goes over 21 both lose.